jasonrsadler/docs.dsentr.com/docs/settings/settings/webhooks.md

 All examples use a simple JSON body.
 You can send any valid JSON structure; each key becomes a variable available inside your workflow.

+### Public endpoint and security model

+Webhook trigger URLs are publicly reachable and do not require authentication.
+Security is enforced by the secret token embedded in the URL.
+Anyone in possession of this URL can trigger the workflow.

+If you require stronger security or your webhook is exposed to untrusted networks, enable **HMAC signing** (Workspace Plan).
+HMAC ensures requests cannot be spoofed or tampered with, even if your URL is intercepted.

+Keep your webhook URL private.
+Rotate the token immediately if it may have been exposed.

 ### Enabling HMAC signatures (Workspace Plan only)

 For **Workspace Plans**, you can enable **HMAC verification** to ensure incoming webhook requests are genuine and haven’t been altered in transit.